 In most cases an invoice and a letter before action will suffice, however the following list, although not exhaustive, is a good reference to follow for the claim

-In the absence of the above your position may be weak in terms of your legal case
+In the absence of the above, your position may be weak in terms of your legal case

 4. Work out if they have any assets

 As the saying goes “You can’t get blood out of a stone” and this has never been so true in the world of recovering debt.
-It is best practise to understand your debtors true current financial position and potentially save you potential litigation costs if your debtor has no assets or means to repay.
-Obtaining asset information will also help in the enforcement stage, this will help you to know which asset will be available to enforce against with your money judgment.
+It is best practice to understand your debtors true current financial position and potentially save you potential litigation costs if your debtor has no assets or means to repay.
+Obtaining asset information will also help in the enforcement stage, this will help you to know which asset will be available to enforce against your money judgment.

 A financial background check from a tracing agency will give this key information in 24 hours, taking the guesswork out of this process.